 - A longer personal note on who I am, what I do, and other things.

 Morten Rand-Hendriksen’s passion for practical ethics in technology has shaped his fifteen-year career working on and with the web.
 Combining a masters’ degree in philosophy with his experiences working in and then teaching web development and design, Morten has seen how design shapes the future.
-He has written and spoken on applied practical ethics in technology and design for over five years and believes the future needs a tech industry centered around ethics.
+He has written and spoken on applied practical ethics in technology and design for the past decade and believes the future needs a tech industry centered around ethics.

-Morten resides in Vancouver, Canada with his family where he creates online and in-person courses as a senior staff instructor for LinkedIn Learning (formerly Lynda.com).
+Morten resides in Vancouver, Canada with his family where he creates online and in-person courses as a Senior Staff Instructor at LinkedIn Learning (formerly Lynda.com).
 He teaches interaction design at Emily Carr University of Art + Design, and is an active contributor to several open source projects.

 I am on the internet!
 You can get in touch with me: